-Harvard lightweight crews have won more Eastern Sprints titles than any other program, and the varsity has captured seven national championships since 1991 — the most of any school in the nation — most recently taking the 2003 crown in dramatic fashion on the Cooper River.
+Harvard lightweight crews have won more Eastern Sprints titles than any other program, and the varsity has captured 11 national championships since 1991 — the most of any school in the nation.

 One hallmark of the heavyweight and lightweight programs is a commitment to all the boats.
 While the varsity eights traditionally gain the most acclaim, Harvard coaches believe in building a deep program.
 The benefits are two-fold, developing rowers who will move up the ranks and help the top boats later in their collegiate careers and furthering the growth of the sport by having many devoted participants.